Eitz/perl-exercises/README.md

 # Instructions

-This softwares uses `cpanm` and `local::lib` so that it does not pollute your env with dependencies it uses.
-So, to install the dependencies in the test directory:
+To run the tests, some dependencies are necessary.
+This project uses `cpanm` and `local::lib` so that it does not pollute your env with the dependencies it uses (it installs them in the project directory).

+To install the dependencies and run the tests:

 1. cd to the test directory (test-eqs)
 2. Execute `install-deps.sh` (or `install-deps.bat` if using Windows) to install the dependencies.